Project Resources

 Characteristics of an acceptable supervisor:

 • Someone who has had at least 1 full calendar year (12 months) of professional, full-time work experience.
-Your supervisor may be a faculty member at Brooklyn College, at other universities, or even an industry professional.
+If you are working on your own project idea, your supervisor must be an industry professional who is currently working in the field (of any discipline/industry) relevant to your project.

-• Someone in a position to provide you with guidance and feedback.
+• Someone in a position to provide you with guidance and feedback on your project.

 • Can provide the 4900 instructor with a fair and accurate evaluation of your work.